Observation of non-sinusoidal current-phase relation in graphene Josephson junctions: Abstract

 \section{Abstract}

-We present direct measurements of the current-phase relation for lateral Josephson junctions with a graphene barrier, obtained by a phase-sensitive SQUID interferometry technique.
-We find that the current-phase relation is forward skewed with respect to the commonly observed sinusoidal behavior for short junctions in the quasi-ballistic transport regime, consistent with predictions for the behavior of Dirac fermions in a Josephson junction.
+The current-phase relation of a Josephson junction can reveal valuable information about the processes influencing the supercurrent.
+In this Letter, we present direct measurements of the current phase relation for Josephson junctions having a graphene barrier, obtained by a phase-sensitive SQUID interferometry technique.
+We find that the current phase relation is forward skewed with respect to the commonly observed sinusoidal behavior for short junctions in the quasi-ballistic transport regime, consistent with predictions for the behavior of Dirac fermions in a Josephson junction.
 The skewness increases with critical current and decreases sharply with increasing temperature.

-The interplay of superconductivity and the unique electronic structure of graphene leads to unusual coherence effects such as gate-tunable supercurrents \cite{heerche}, a finite supercurrent at the Dirac point \cite{DBdG}, and specular Andreev reflection \cite{b_old}.
-Much recent work has focused on superconductor-graphene-superconductor (S-g-S) Josephson junctions in which theoretical \cite{gonzalez,feigelman} and experimental studies \cite{shailos,miao,andrei} have examined the effects of parameters such as the junction geometry and number of layers on the critical current.
+The interplay of superconductivity and the unique electronic structure of graphene leads to unusual coherence effects such as gate-tunable supercurrents \cite{heerche} and specular Andreev reflection \cite{b_old}.
+Much recent work has focused on superconductor-graphene-superconductor (S-g-S) Josephson junctions in which theoretical \cite{gonzalez,feigelman} and experimental studies \cite{shailos,miao,andrei1,Mizuno,GilhoLee} have examined the effects of parameters such as the junction geometry and barrier thickness on the critical current.
 However, unique information about the processes influencing the supercurrent can be obtained by measuring not just the magnitude of the supercurrent but also its dependence on the phase difference across the junction, characterized by the Josephson current-phase relation (CPR).
-The simplest models of Josephson tunneling predict a sinusoidal variation of the current with phase; deviations such as skewness ha¬ve been predicted \cite{Golubov}, but rarely observed.
-It is possible to extract some information about the CPR of a junction by measuring critical current diffraction patterns, Shapiro steps, or switching currents in a SQUID (superconducting quantum interference device) configuration \cite{girit}, but the most definitive approach is to measure the CPR directly using a phase-sensitive interferometry technique.
+The simplest models of Josephson tunneling predict a sinusoidal variation of the current with phase.
+However, deviations such as skewness are known to occur in unique systems like point contacts \cite{koops, rocca} and metallic junctions \cite{fuechsle, likharev}.
+It is possible to extract some information about the CPR of a junction by measuring critical current diffraction patterns, Shapiro steps, or switching current in a SQUID (superconducting quantum interference device) configuration \cite{girit}, but the most definitive approach is to measure the CPR directly using a phase-sensitive interferometry technique.